steedas/wksteed/content/posts/firstpost/index.md

 Experience:

 - I was given the opportunity to **design, simulate and manufacture** the wheel hubs for the '22-'23 BAJA racer.
-I collaborated with 10 other engineering students apart of a vehicle dynamics subteam at Queen's University.
+I collaborated with 10 other engineering students apart of a vehicle dynamics subteam at the Queen's University BAJA Team.

 Skills: